Engine Capital pushes Kohl's to review sale, separate e-commerce business

 Dec 6 (Reuters) - U.S.-based hedge fund Engine Capital LP is pushing Kohl's Corp KSS.N to consider a sale of the company or separate its e-commerce division to improve its lagging stock price.

-Engine Capital, which owns a roughly 1% stake in Kohl's, said on Monday that the department store has underperformed the S&P 500 as well as other retailers in recent years.
+Engine Capital, which owns about 1% stake in Kohl's, said on Monday the department store has underperformed both the S&P 500 and other retailers in recent years, despite its large retail footprint and real estate holdings.

+Shares of the company, which were up about 4% on the news, have risen about 19% this year, while peer Macy's Inc M.N has more than doubled.
+The S&P 500 index .SPX is up nearly 21% in 2021.

-The New York-based hedge fund also said that Kohl's should consider a strategic review of the whole company and even a sale to a buyer who can give a meaningful premium, adding it believes there are sponsors that would pay at least $75 per share.
+The New York-based hedge fund added that Kohl's should consider a strategic review of the whole company, including a sale, adding that it believes there are sponsors that would pay at least $75 per share or a 50% premium.

-Shares of Kohl's, which did not respond to a request for comment, were up about 3% in premarket trading.
+Engine Capital, known for being instrumental in a $2 billion sale of Ann Taylor brand parent Ann Inc in 2015, said Kohl's e-commerce business alone could be worth $12.4 billion or more.

+Kohl's in response said the company continues to examine all opportunities for maximizing shareholder value.

 Engine Capital's proposal comes at a time when retailers have doubled down on their online businesses following the e-commerce boom during the COVID-19 pandemic that drove people to shop online as they avoided crowds at brick-and-mortar stores.